-Applications are now open for the 2019 granting cycle.
+Applications are now closed for the 2019 granting cycle.
 Grants go towards organizations and programs that preserve and maintain historical and cultural properties in Washington County, and promote the fine arts, remembrances in the historical, history and historic preservation, and encourage others to do so, and promote interest in and study of such matters.
 The average grant amount in recent years has equaled about $4,500.
 The Community Foundation does not fund overhead expenses or capital expenses not directly related to programming.

 - Applicant organizations must be based in and primarily serving Washington County, MD, and have a current 501(c)(3) determination from the IRS.